 At the beginning of my journey into SAFe, I needed resources that were systematic as well as simplistic.
 For all absolute beginners, make sure to check out the following books to gain core understanding:

 Without doubt this is and remains the one and only sanctioned SAFe Agile book.
-Now in its latest edition covering SAFe 6.0, Leffingwell's comprehensive guide walks through every aspect of the framework.
+Now in its latest edition covering SAFe 6.0, Leffingwell's comprehensive guide walks through every aspect of the framework, including the Levels of Scaled Agile Framework.
 What makes this book exceptional is its balance between theoretical principles and practical application.

 The guide contains: